Camp Julien

 The camp had a good reputation with coalition troops for its amenities which included water and sewage treatment plants and a water bottling facility.

 The site closed in November 2005 and was handed over to the Government of Afghanistan.

-In April 2007 Camp Julien was reopened and designated as the new home for the COIN (Counterinsurgency) Academy.
-It is a multinational organization that runs a week-long course designed to teach military leaders the basics of counterinsurgency operations.
+In April 2007, Camp Julien reopened and was designated a new home for the COIN (Counterinsurgency) Academy.
+It was a multinational organization that ran a week-long course designed to teach military leaders the basics of counterinsurgency operations.